Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 Pssst: Remember to leave nothing behind and to keep the area clean.

-As a small and touristic town, there quite some options for restaurants by the water’s edge.
-We had a beer at the cozy Cafe-Restaurant Smit while some people were having lunch and it seemed very tasty.
-Fratelli is a good option if you like Italian food.
+We had a beer at the cozy Cafe-Restaurant Smit while many other people were having lunch.
+Ristorante Fratelli is a good option if you like Italian food.

 Map of Giethoorn, Netherlands

 When are you headed to Giethoorn?
-What other villages have you been that were also straight out a fairytale book?
-Leave your answers in comments!
-I’m curious about it!
+What other villages have you been in the Netherlands that were also straight out a fairytale book?
+Leave your answers in comments.
+I would love to hear about you!